 Airport Environmental Strategies

 The Airport Environment Strategy (AES) is a strategy providing the management of environmental aspects on airport, with a mandate to review every five years in accordance with the Airports Act and is required to be submitted to the Federal Minister for approval.
 The current AESs for Gold Coast Airport was approved in line with the current Airport Master Plan in 2012.
-The Townsville Airport Environment Strategy was approved in 2010.
+The Townsville Airport Environment Strategy was approved as part of the 2016 Townsville Airport Master Plan.